Ryanor/iot/Portfolio/Project03/README.md

 # Project 3

-I cooperation with team Gonaus Lisa and Khorkonen Viacheslav.
+Project 3 was built in cooperation with Gonaus Lisa and Khorkonen Viacheslav.

 ## User story
 Homeautomation and security